The Number That Gets Announced and the Number That Matters

 Raising MGNREGA wages from roughly Rs 200-300 per day to Rs 400 per day would require approximately Rs 30,000-40,000 crore in additional annual allocation.
 That is less than 0.15% of India's GDP.

-The bigger cost is inaction.
+The bigger cost is delay.
 With India's child wasting rate at nearly 19%, productivity loss compounds across the entire labor force for decades.
 Economists at the Asian Development Bank have estimated that South Asia's child undernutrition costs the region roughly 3% of GDP annually.

-What Needs to Happen
+What Needs to Happen Next

-India needs to do three things.
+India needs to do three things to accelerate further.